carlosdnba/webhooks/README.md

 # do the following steps according to Serverless Stack
 ```

 Obs.
-You need to setup the variables at the `.env` file you've created - specially the `DISCORD_WEBHOOK` variable.
+You need to setup the variables at the `.env` file you've created - especially the `DISCORD_WEBHOOK` variable.